repasscloud/lunavpn-www/app/content/english/pages/faq.md

 At LunaVPN, your privacy is our utmost priority.
 We operate with a strict [No Logs Policy](/no-logs-policy/), which is ingrained directly into our VPN server deployment code.
 Simply put, we don't log your data, and we don't track your online activities.

-We believe in complete transparency and ensure that we have no knowledge of what our users do while connected to LunaVPN.
-We do not store any activity logs or connection logs that could compromise your privacy.
+We believe in complete transparency and ensure that we have [no knowledge of what our users do](/no-logs-policy/) while connected to LunaVPN.
+We do not store any [activity logs or connection logs](/no-logs-policy/) that could compromise your privacy.

-While we collect minimal information about the usage of our services, this data is solely used for technical purposes, such as identifying and addressing any technical issues.
+While we collect minimal information about the usage of our services, this data is solely used for technical purposes, such as identifying and addressing any technical issues or for [processing payments](https://stripe.com/au/privacy "Stripe AU Privacy Policy").
 Rest assured, this information cannot be used to link you to any specific online activity or behavior.

 For a detailed understanding of our commitment to user privacy, please refer to LunaVPN's comprehensive [Privacy Policy](/privacy-policy/) and [Acceptable Use Policy](/acceptable-use-policy/).
 Your online privacy and security are our top priorities, and we are dedicated to upholding the highest standards in protecting your data.